HydraMeshnet/developer-portal/README.md

 An aspect of personal life a user wants to keep separated.
 Real life people might have multiple identities/roles depending on their life situations, such as "dating persona" and/or "dayjob persona".
 A persona is also an entity.

+### KeyId

+A key identifier deterministically derived from a public key, e.g. a Bitcoin address.
+The derivation process must be irreversible, so that the public key cannot be guessed from the key identifier.
+To achieve this, derivations usually apply hashing functions.

 ### DID

 All entities can generate a decentralized identifier, a DID.
+Starting from a private/public keypair owned by an entity, a related DID is derived as the key identifier of the public key.

+The Prometheus KeyVault derives the public Keys for DID generation under the "morpheus" subtree.
+> I'm still not convinced here [name=Bartmoss]

 The purpose of a DID is to reason about identity (in the mathematical sense of "being the same") over time, even when the keys used by an entity are replaced.
 It is decentralized so
   - each entity alone can create any number of owned DIDs.
   - there is no communication needed among entities to make sure each DID is unique.
   - owners can prove that the DID belongs to them, without verifiers getting this capability.